-Prerequisite: SOC 245 and SOWK 390 or related research course or written consent from the Instructor.
+Prerequisite: Junior or higher status.
 Offered: F; S.

 SOWK 499 - Capstone Course In Religion and Social Work (3)

 Students will engage in Directed Independent Study that emphasizes an area of interest in religion and social work.
 Students will work with a Professor on an individual basis who have an interest in the selected topic